IvanPorozov/Parsing/README.md

-[!]Sports nutrition scraper from the ROSETKA online store
+Sports nutrition scraper from the ROSETKA online store

 Technologies:
 - BeautifulSoup